-Twanna has independently led educational programs to improve adolescent sexual health outcomes and reduce negative youth health outcomes reaching thousands of youth in two high-risk communities, which garnered Planned Parenthood Federation of America’s Affiliate Excellence Award in the Special Efforts in Serving Teens category.
-She also managed professional education and training programs for executives while working for The University of Chicago.
+Twanna has spent 15+ years improving our world by working directly for nonpartisan government, non-governmental (NGO), nonprofit, and private sector firms promoting social good.
+For nonprofits, she is committed to maximizing social impact, mobilizing constituents, and generating the funds necessary to ensure mission sustainability.
+At Planned Parenthood, she led educational programs to improve adolescent sexual health outcomes and reduce negative health outcomes reaching thousands of youth and caregivers in high-risk communities.
+Her efforts garnered Planned Parenthood Federation of America’s Affiliate Excellence Award in the Special Efforts in Serving Teens category.
+For The University of Chicago, she managed professional education and training programs for executives to promote lifelong media literacy and learning.

 English (American) 100%